 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at Hershey, consult the quarterly-period chart below.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 On a 12-month basis, the trend at Hershey looks very good.
-At 62.5 days, it is 10.0 days better than the five-year average of 72.5 days.
-The biggest contributor to that improvement was DPO, which improved 12.8 days compared to the five-year average.
-That was partially offset by a 4.3-day increase in DSO.
+At 43.4 days, it is 29.1 days better than the five-year average of 72.5 days.
+The biggest contributor to that improvement was DPO, which improved 14.4 days compared to the five-year average.

 Considering the numbers on a quarterly basis, the CCC trend at Hershey looks good.
-At 48.8 days, it is 3.2 days better than the average of the past eight quarters.
+At 51.3 days, it is little changed from the average of the past eight quarters.
 With both 12-month and quarterly CCC running better than average, Hershey gets high marks in this cash-conversion checkup.

 Though the CCC can take a little work to calculate, it's definitely worth watching every quarter.
 You'll be better informed about potential problems, and you'll improve your odds of finding the underappreciated home run stocks that provide the market's best returns.